-Easter is coming, and like many families, we enjoy spiral ham for our Easter dinner.
-My mom always taught me to save the ham bone for soup, and like a good daughter, I did, putting the ham bone in the freezer…but then forgot all about it until I had to clean the freezer out for my Thanksgiving turkey!
+Like many families, we enjoy spiral ham for Christmas Day dinner.
+My mom always taught me to save the ham bone for soup, and like a good daughter, I did, putting the ham bone in the freezer…but then I always forgot all about it until I had to clean the freezer out in the spring!
 Two years ago, I started to get serious about using the ham bone and made my first batch of split pea soup, which quickly became a family favorite!
 This recipe for hearty ham split pea soup uses both the ham bone and a little leftover ham, as well as lots of fresh veggies and dried split peas to create a deliciously fulfilling soup.
 You can make this soup in a stockpot or in the slow cooker, but if you make it in the slow cooker, make sure you stir it occasionally so it does not get sticky.

 Hearty Ham Split Pea Soup